Axel3246/HEBRewards_Testing/README.md

   </p>
 </div>

+## Quick Notice

+**BEFORE YOU START**: For the tests, we used primarily used the _localhost_ environment.
+If you wish to run these test again, you'll need to change the URL in each project and test arhive for the following URL: https://hebrewards.vercel.app/ **path**, where path determines the page where the tests will be running.

+## Important Information

+In this repository, you'll find two folders.
+Here is a quick explanation of their contents:

+**Test_Individual:** Here you'll find the _raw_ code used to do the tests in AquaQA.
+We included them for easy access and code lookup.

+**Test_Zip:** Here you'll fine the _zipped_ projects in AquaQA that were used to do the tests.
+Our goal with this folder is for the user to download the .zip of their choice, unzip it and see it in the JetBrains IDE.

-Check out the Drive with individual .zips and videos as well as some other resources by clicking [here](https://drive.google.com/drive/folders/1uCjU63fBc7oXDiVe5jzDY_tJ6iktsmqI?usp=share_link).
+Check out this google drive where you can find individual .zips and videos as well as some other resources by clicking [here](https://drive.google.com/drive/folders/1uCjU63fBc7oXDiVe5jzDY_tJ6iktsmqI?usp=share_link).

 ### Tested With